aclemons/emailrelay/doc/reference.md

     `tlsv1.0` can be used to set a minimum TLS protocol version, or `-tlsv1.2` to set a maximum version.

+### Process options ###

+*   \-\-dont-serve (-x)

+    Disables all network serving, including SMTP, POP and administration interfaces.
+The program will terminate as soon as any initial forwarding is complete.

+*   \-\-hidden (-H)

+    Windows only.
+Hides the application window and disables all message boxes, overriding any `--show` option.
+This is useful when running as a windows service.

+*   \-\-localedir &lt;dir&gt;

+    Enables localisation and specifies the locale base directory where message catalogues can be found.
+An empty directory can be used for the built-in default.

+*   \-\-no-daemon (-t)

+    Disables the normal backgrounding at startup so that the program runs in the foreground, without forking or detaching from the terminal.
+On Windows this disables the system tray icon so the program uses a normal window;
+    when the window is closed the program terminates.

+*   \-\-no-smtp (-X)

+    Disables listening for incoming SMTP connections.

+*   \-\-pid-file &lt;path&gt; (-i)

+    Causes the process-id to be written into the specified file when the program starts up, typically after it has become a background daemon.

 *   \-\-user &lt;username&gt; (-u)

     When started as root the program switches to a non-privileged effective